CopernicaMarketingSoftware/Documentation/Publisher/en/followups-scripting.md

 to the hyperlinks via:

 * the *data-script* attribute on &lt;a&gt; tags
-* the drag-and-drop editor in the follow-up form
+* the flowchart editor in the follow-up form

+Warning: You need the new link tracking system to use data-scripts.
+If you're using Marketing Suite this is already enabled, but Publisher users have to enable the system manually in their account settings.

 ## Available objects